Ena Begović: Early life and career

 Begović was the older daughter of Terezija and Nikola Begović.
-She was born in Trpanj (although numerous sources list Split as the place of birth).
+She was born either in Trpanj or in Split.
 Three years later, in January 1963, her sister Mia, who is also an actress, was born.
 Her father was originally from the municipality of Trpanj, on the Pelješac peninsula.

 Begović began acting early, making her first screen appearance at the age of 18 through a small part in Occupation in 26 Pictures, a 1978 film directed by Lordan Zafranović.
 She made her breakthrough role in Zafranović's next film, The Fall of Italy (1981), where she played Veronika, the daughter of a wealthy local from the Dalmatian coast who sided with the occupying Italian Fascists.
 This debut established Begović as one of the sex symbols of 1980s Yugoslav cinema, a status that she later successfully maintained despite appearing in relatively few films as her acting career shifted toward theater.

 In the 1990s, the public focused more of its attention on her personal life than on her acting.
 In 1996, while driving her car in Zagreb, she was involved in a traffic accident resulting in the death of a motorcyclist.